Chinese Online Placement Exam

 The Chinese online placement test (Part I) for Fall 2020 will be available on Canvas from 6/15/2020 (Monday) through 9/4/2020 (Friday).

-The confirmation test (Part II) will be administered by your Chinese professor for the spring semester.
+The schedule of the confirmation test (Part II) will be announced later on in the summer.

 If you experience any technical difficulties, contact the Chinese Language Coordinator, Professor Fei Ren at email@example.com

 NOTE: Anyone who needs to take the online placement test is strongly encouraged to enroll in the test site as early as possible to read the test instructions, to check the compatibility of web browsers, and to take the sample placement test in order to familiarize themselves with the format of the test.